arobsn/ledger-ergo-js/docs/ledger-app-installing-unix.md

    pip3 install virtualenv
    ```

-2. Download and extract the latest Ergo Ledger App binary files from https://github.com/tesseract-one/ledger-app-ergo/actions/runs/2277253172;
+2. Download and extract the latest Ergo Ledger App binary files from https://github.com/tesseract-one/ledger-app-ergo/actions/runs/2315938025;

-3. Connect your Ledger Nano S device to your computer;
+3. Connect and unlock your Ledger Nano S device to your computer;

 4. Navigate to extracted Ledger App folder;